 This reviewer shared experience about not as described and wants this business to have the product delivered as the author lost $3000.
 The author is overall dissatisfied with Mohawk Flooring and uploaded picture s.
 The most disappointing about mohawk flooring carpet from Mohawk Flooring was waiting a month for correct carpet , but reviewer liked carpet arrived to store timely but was wrong carpet.
 Reviewer wants customer support to reach out to him or her ASAP for further discussion of this matter.

-Check out the best and the worst companies in Building Products category for more informed decision or compare Mohawk Flooring to other companies on our site.
+Check out the best and the worst companies in Flooring and Tiling category for more informed decision or compare Mohawk Flooring to other companies on our site.